TaoriYu/nextjs_app_template/README.md

       </div>
     );
   }
-  // there is no any other public methods in your component
+  // render is always last public method in your component
-  // and it's time to place all our private methods
+  // now it's time to place all our private methods
   // first of all we place an event handlers
   // event handler must always be named like `handle${Something}` private handleClick = (e: React.SyntheticEvent<HTML{NameOfElement}Element>) => void {